Menu

 The process

-Generally, you will need to bring your passport to purchase a pay-as-you-go SIM card, as almost all of the providers need to register the sim card under your name and passport number.
+Generally, you will need to bring your passport to purchase a pay-as-you-go SIM card, as all providers must register the SIM card under your name and passport number by law.
 Be sure to ask for a recurring package and make sure that it has been activated before you leave the shop.
 You should receive a text message informing you as soon as it has been activated.

-If you are signing up for a post-paid plan, you will need to show your passport, work permit, and house contract as well.
+If you are signing up for a post-paid plan, you will need to show your passport, business visa, work permit, and lease or house book.

 Service for phones

-If you have any issues with your phones such as having the line open for an international SIM card, your phone got wet, and any other issues, do not fret as Thailand has you covered.
-Below are the places to go to if you face such issues and don't have any idea of fixing it, or maybe the warranty is not in Thailand.
+If you have any issues with your phone, such as having the line open for an international SIM card, your phone getting wet, and any other issues, do not fret, as Thailand has you covered.
+Below are the places to go to if you face such issues and don't have any idea how to fix them, or maybe the warranty is not in Thailand.

 MBK Mall

-It is a huge and inexpensive shopping mall located near the National Stadium sky train station.
-It has dedicated one floor for electronics, which has almost 500 stalls selling and repairing mobile phones at a low price.
+It is a huge and inexpensive shopping mall located near the National Stadium Sky train station.
+It has dedicated one floor to electronics, and it has almost 500 stalls selling and repairing mobile phones at a low price.

 Fortune Town